Walks To And From Ribblehead And The Three Peaks AreaTo Contents

 For details of other useful bus services in the Yorkshire Dales see: www.dalesbus.org

-Another useful bus is the Saturday-only S1 service and seasonal Sunday S2 which run from Dent Station to Dent and Sedbergh operated by Western Dales Bus.
+Another useful bus is the Saturday-only S1 service which runs from Dent Station to Dent and Sedbergh operated by Western Dales Bus.
 This is an excellent service enabling various linear walks.
-The main Saturday bus times at the time of writing are 1020 depart Dent Sta and 1705 depart Dent on the return.
+The main Saturday bus times at the time of writing are 0935 depart Dent Sta and 1705 depart Dent on the return.
 In addition there are later return services in the summer.
 For timetable information please see

 Cumbria bus times can be located through Cumbria Bus Timetables